 You only need three ingredients to make Tiger Butter Bark.

-- chocolate melts (I prefer milk chocolate)
+- chocolate melts (I prefer milk chocolate but you can use dark chocolate)

 - vanilla melts (or white chocolate)